Blackpool Tower: Menagerie and aquarium

 Dr. Cocker's Aquarium, Aviary and Menagerie had existed on the site since 1873.
 It was kept open to earn revenue while the Tower building went up around it, and then became one of the Tower's major attractions.
 The aquarium was modelled on the limestone caverns in Derbyshire.
 It housed 57 different species of fresh water and salt water fish, and the largest tank held 32000 L of salt water.
 The menagerie and aviary were regarded as one of the finest collections in the country, and included lions, tigers, and polar bears.

 The menagerie continued until 1973, when it was closed following the opening of Blackpool Zoo near Stanley Park.
-Due to the Tower being run by Merlin Entertainments, which also runs the nearby Sea Life Centre, the aquarium closed in 2010, and was remodelled to make way for a new "Dungeons" attraction.
+The aquarium closed in 2010, following the Towers' management contract being awarded to Merlin Entertainments, which also ran the nearby Sea Life Centre, and was replaced by The Blackpool Dungeons attraction.